openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

+Optionally, the Identity service implementation may return an `authentication` attribute to indicate the supported authentication methods.

+    Status: 401 Not Authorized

+    {
+        "error": {
+            "code": 401,
+            "message": "Need to authenticate with one or more supported methods", "title": "Not Authorized"
+        },
+        "authentication": {
+            "methods": ["password", "token", "challenge-response"]
+        }
+    }

+For authentication processes which require multiple roundtrips, the Identity service implementation may return an HTTP 401 Not Authorized with additional information for the next authentication step.

+For example:

+    Status: 401 Not Authorized

+    {
+        "error": {
+            "code": 401,
+            "message": "Additional authentications steps required.",
+            "title": "Not Authorized"
+        },
+        "authentication": {
+            "methods": ["challenge-response"],
+            "challenge-response": {
+                "session_id": "123456",
+                "challenge": "What was the zip code of your birth place?"
+            }
+        }
+    }

 #### Validate token: `GET /tokens`

 - token to be used to validate the call in X-Auth-Token HTTP header